 1957: "Painted Bald Mountain lookout ground house and garage inside and out.
 Had special bolts and angle irons made to fasten the roof to the house on the tower."
 "We hope to get the new Bald Mountain lookout started this season."
 (Central Oregon District Annual Report)

 1958: "A 40-foot tower with a 14 x 14 standard USFS cab was about 40% completed this season.
 The tower is pressure treated Douglas fir poles, braced with 2 x 12 material, installed on the old tower cement bases, guyed with old cable attached to old guy bases.
 The cabin has aluminum siding and roof.
 The stairway goes up through the interior of the pole legs through the catwalk.
 In October we started building the new tower and cabin, and completed approximately half the job by November 1st."
 (1958 Central Oregon District Annual Report)

 1959: "Little or no snow in the higher elevations and drier than usual roads made it possible to get to the Bald Mountain Lookout which construction was halted in November of 1958.
 Men placed on the job in April put the structure in use by fire season and minor completion work was accomplished by the assigned lookout during the summer."
 (1959 Central Oregon District Annual Report)

-1960: The catwalk, stairs and hand railing were painted.
+1960: The catwalk, stairs and hand railing painted.

 1960: This station had no fire reports for the season.

-1961: Two fire discoveries were made from this station during fire season.
+1961: Two fire discoveries made from this station during fire season.

 1962: "The wind blew off one shutter, blew a window glass out, allowing snow and rain to blow in and ruined the tile floor.
 Mice got in later in the spring and ruined the mattress, so all had to be replaced."
 (1962 Central Oregon District Annual Report)

-1963: A new stove and stove pipe were installed, also new gates were installed on the catwalk on both sides of the trap door.
+1963: A new stove and stove pipe installed, also new gates installed on the catwalk on both sides of the trap door.

 1963: This station reported two fires for the season.